yamhiroto/Hackathon-X-Carrefour-2020/README.md

 </p>

-### As agreed with Carrefour, Data and notebooks won't be published in this repository.
-Only our last presentation will be available at the end of the challenge, after further approval from the company.
+<b>Note</b> : as agreed with Carrefour, data and notebooks won't be published in this repository.